 Records of consent should at least contain the following information:

-Consent is not the ONLY reason that an organization can process user data; it is only one of the “Lawful Bases”, therefore companies can apply other lawful (within the scope of GDPR) bases for data processing activity.
+Consent is not the ONLY reason that an organization can process user data; it is only one of the “legal bases”, therefore companies can apply other lawful (within the scope of GDPR) bases for data processing activity.
 With that said, there will always be data processing activities where consent is the only or best option.

-Meet specific requirements if transferring data outside of the EAA.
+Meet specific requirements if transferring data outside of the EEA.
 The GDPR permits data transfers of EU resident data outside of the European Economic Area (EEA) only when in compliance with set conditions.

 Implement privacy by design and default.
 Under the GDPR, data protection should be included from the onset of design and development of the business processes and infrastructure.

 Disclose security breaches.
-Under the gDPR, you are required to inform the supervisory authority of security breaches involving user data within 72 hours of becoming aware of it.
-In most cases you’re also required to inform affected users (with a few exceptions).
+Under the GDPR, you are required to inform the supervisory authority of security breaches involving user data within 72 hours of becoming aware of it.
+In many cases you’re also required to inform affected users.

 Appoint a DPO (where certain conditions are met).
-Under the GDPR you may be required to appoint a Data Collection Officer in several specific cases including situations where large-scale, systematic processing of user data occurs and where special categories of data are being processed.
+Under certain conditions, you may be required to appoint a Data Protection Officer, who will have the task to oversee all processing activities and monitor compliance with applicable law.
+Cases for mandatory appointment include situations where large-scale, systematic processing of user data occurs and where special categories of data (i.e. sensitive data) are being processed.